microsoft/foldingdiff/README.md

 We present a diffusion model for generating novel protein backbone structures.

 ## Installation
+This software is written in Python, notably using PyTorch, PyTorch Ligthing, and the HuggingFace transformers library.
 The required conda environment is defined within the `environment.yml` file.
 To set this up, make sure you have conda (or mamba) installed and run: